ecbypi/besko/README.md

 rbenv install
 ```

-Next, run the setup script:
+Next, run the setup script.
+You'll be prompted for information to create your
+account in the local database for testing.

 ```shell
 ./bin/setup